rslnafln/vagrant-infra/README.md

 It will be the base of what's comming next.

-You can find the file in the `shared` folder.
+You can find the file in the `shared` folder. (`base_playbook.yaml`)

+Now we can already test the playbook by going in the base_playbook.yaml folder and run this command :

+`ansible-playbook base_playbook.yaml`

+The next step will be to use Ansible's roles in order to organize the playbook better.
+It will make it so there is less redondance.

 ### Roles